 Margherita Peak Africa’s third highest peak however the real beauty is in the climb up the Kilembe route, the forests and valleys the flora is diverse with trees and valleys of ferns.
-The trees are alive with many species of birds and primates and as you walk up the trail you will see chimp nests high up in the tall trees, if you are lucky you may catch a glimpse of the resident chimpanzee as they scamper away.
+The trees are alive with many species of birds and primates and as you walk up the trail.
+Watch out for you will see chimp nests high up in the tall trees, if you are lucky you may catch a glimpse of the resident chimpanzee as they scamper away.
 Climbing Magherita Peak (Trek Margherita Peak Mount Stanley Rwenzori Mountains) is more of a hard scramble than a climb except for a few difficult moves and when it snows it is more difficult however the rewards and exhilaration of reaching the top is enormous as you look across Albert Peak to the DRC (Congo) then east across the spectra of the Rwenzori Mountains.

 We provide all the equipment necessary for the climb like crampons, ropes, harnesses, carabinas, you need to bring good hiking boots, warm clothing, warm sleeping bag and rain gears.

 DAY 1: STARTING POINT – SINE CAMP – KALALAMA CAMP

 Early morning from our starting point, we will start by walking up the valley floor through the forest trees of the Afro Montane Forest.
 During this climb you will have a chance to see blue monkeys and a variety of birds and sometimes you may see the black and white colobus monkeys through the forest tree tops.
 There is a wide variety of plant species from forest trees to low shrubs, flowers, bamboo thickets, fungi, and lichen and many moss covered vines hanging from the tall trees.
 Enock falls are just 150m from Sine Hut 2,596m and offer a splendid opportunity to capture a great screensaver for your memories